 - 1. In the Synchronization Editor, open the synchronization project.

 - 2. Select the Logs category.

+- Click

-- 3. Click 5 in the navigation view toolbar.
+f in the navigation view toolbar.

-Logs for all completed provisioning processes are displayed in the navigation view.

-4. Select a log by double-clicking it.
+Logs for all completed provisioning processes are displayed in the navigation view. - Select a log by double-clicking it.
 An analysis of the provisioning is shown as a report.
 You can save the report.